WPManageNinja/fluent-affiliate-docs/guide/admin-portal/admin-dashboard-overview.md

 ---
-title: Admin Dashboard Overview
+head:
+  - - meta
+    - name: description
-description: Master your affiliate program with the FluentAffiliate Admin Dashboard.
-Learn to track key stats like earnings, referrals, visits, and top performers easily..
+      content: Master your affiliate program with the FluentAffiliate Admin Dashboard.
+Learn to track key stats like earnings, referrals, visits, and top performers easily.
 ---

 # Admin Dashboard Overview